-In connection with the acquisition of PMW (see Note 4), on July 20, 2023, PMW entered into a revolving credit facility with Fifth Third Bank.
-The facility consists of \$5.0 million in revolving credit and approximately \$5.0 million in M&E lending.
+In connection with the acquisition of PMW (see Note 4), on July 20, 2023, PMW entered into a revolving credit facility (the "Revolving Credit Facility") with Fifth Third Bank.
+The facility consists of \$15.0 million in revolving credit (the "Fifth Third Revolver") and approximately \$5.0 million in M&E lending (the "Fifth Third M&E Loan").
 The Fifth-Third Revolver is a three-year, asset-based facility that is secured by substantially all of PMW's assets.
 Availability under the Fifth-Third Revolver is subject to a monthly borrowing base calculation.
 PMW's ability to borrow under the Fifth-Third Revolver is subject to the satisfaction of certain conditions, including meeting all loan covenants under the credit agreement with Fifth-Third.
 Loans made under the Revolving Credit Facility are considered Reference Rate Loans, and bear interest at a rate equal to the sum of the Reference Rate plus the Applicable Margin.
-Reference Rate means the greater of (a) 3.0% or (b) the Lender's publicly announced prime rate (which is not intended to be Lender's lowest or most favorable rate in effect at any time) in effect from time to time.
-The Applicable Margin for revolving loans is zero, while for the Machinery & Equipment Term Loan or any Capital Expenditure Term Loan, it is 50 basis points
+Reference Rate means the greater of (a)3.0% or (b) the Lender's publicly announced prime rate (which is not intended to be Lender's lowest or most favorable rate in effect at any time) in effect from time to time.
+The Applicable Margin for revolving loans is zero, while for the M&E Term Loan or any Capital Expenditure Term Loan, it is 50 basis points (0.5%).

-(0.5%).
 The credit facility matures in July 2026.
-As of September 30, 2023, the outstanding balance on the Fifth-Third M&E loan was approximately \$4.8 million.
+As of September 30, 2024, the Company concluded that PMW was in default of its Fixed Cost Coverage Ratio ("FCCR") covenant, as specified in the credit agreement governing the Revolving Credit Facility.
+This default provides the creditor rights to accelerate and made immediately due the borrowings under the Revolving Credit Facility and Fifth Third M&E Loan.
+As of the date of the filing of this 10-K, Fifth Third Bank has not exercised these rights and management is actively working with Fifth Third Bank to resolve the default.
+As such, as of September 30, 2024, PMW's long-term debt balances, in the amount of approximately \$14.4 million, have been reclassified to current liabilities.
+As of September 30, 2024 and 2023, the outstanding balance on the Fifth-Third M&E loan was approximately \$4.1 million and \$4.8 million, respectively.

-The following tables summarize the PMW Fifth-Third Bank Revolver as of and for the years ended September 30, 2023 and 2022 (in \$000's):
+The following tables summarize the PMW Fifth-Third Bank Revolver as of and for the years ended September 30, 2024 and 2023 (in \$000's):

-Du During the year ended September 30,
+During the year ended September 30,

-2023 2022
+2024 2023

-Cumulative borrowing during the period \$ 16,294 \$
+Cumulative borrowing during the period \$ 72,501 \$ 16,294

-Cumulative repayment during the period 14,258
+Cumulative repayment during the period 73,364 14,258

-Maximum borrowed during the period 13,327
+Maximum borrowed during the period 13,318 13,327

-Weighted average interest for the period 8.46 % %
+Weighted average interest for the period 8.50 % 8.46 %

-As of Sep otember 30,
+As of September 30,

-2023 2022
+2024 2023

-Total availability \$ 3,818 \$
+Total availability \$ 1,07 8 \$ 3,818

-Total outstanding 10,975
+Total outstanding 10,112 2 10,975